Sabamoradi/Sabamoradi/README.md

 - 👋 Hi, I’m @Sabamoradi
 - 👀 I’m interested in developring and computer enginnering
-- 🌱 I’m currently learning javascript and vue.js
+- 🌱 I’m currently developing react.js abd I love to learn new technologies in correct way
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me is by my email(saba.moradi7719@gmail.com) and my linkedin(saba moradi)